zuplo/docs/blog/2022-12-06-announcing-zuplo-free-plan-beta/index.md

 # Announcing Free Plan of Zuplo's Serverless API Gateway

-Today we’re excited to introduce the Zuplo Free plan, offering the fastest way to ship your public API.
+Today we’re excited to introduce the Zuplo Free plan (beta), offering the fastest way to ship your public API.
 Zuplo is fully-managed API management that adds authentication, rate limiting, and developer documentation to any API — on any stack or cloud — in minutes.

 We take care of all the boring stuff that makes a great API so that you can focus on whatever differentiates your business.